 - Storage of Furniture/Barriers/A Boards etc. on the pavement/road is not permitted out with authorised times as laid out in condition 4.
 Any items found on the pavement/road out with these times will be removed/ confiscated under section 59 of the Roads Scotland Act 1984.

 - Permit holders must ensure that the defined area is kept clear of all waste including cigarette litter associated with their business.
-These areas MUST be swept/cleansed when required on a daily basis and after removal of the Tables and Chairs at the end of each day.
-All waste/litter must be disposed of in an appropriate manner i.e. NOT swept into kerbside.
+These areas must be swept/cleansed when required on a daily basis and after removal of the Tables and Chairs at the end of each day.
+All waste/litter must be disposed of in an appropriate manner and not swept into the kerbside or similar.